Home

 It is a wise move to buy only key date Indian Head Half Eagles that have been certified by one of the four leading grading service companies: PCGS, NGC, ICG, or ANACS.
 If you're dealing with a seller of unchallenged reputation, then perhaps certification by one of the Big Four is not as critical.
 Grading is so important that it cannot be overstated.
 Prices for key date Indian Head Half Eagles double or triple when comparing MS-60 to MS-62.
 Some of the less exacting dealers utilize lesser known grading services and have been known to offer a "bargain" price for a coin they claim is MS-62.
 Inexperienced buyers quickly latch onto their lucky find, only to discover that the coin is regarded as an MS-60 by widely accepted numismatic standards.
 Don't get caught in this unfortunate trap.

 The "Sales Boxes" below initiate a search of eBay coin auctions to find the key date Indian Head Half Eagles indicated on the left side of the box that are currently for sale.
-The left hand side also lists value trends over a very long period of time for the key date in F-12 condition.
+The left hand side also lists value trends over a very long period of time for the key date in XF-40 condition.
 The percent annual increase since 1950 is computed to facilitate comparisons.
 You may have luck finding several examples of the 1909-O and 1911-D to choose from, but the 1929 is a different story.
 As you sort out your choices, be certain to heed the grading advice above.
 The coin pictured for sale in the right hand side, if any, is not necessarily the same condition coin as that represented in the value trend analysis on left hand side.

 1909-O

-Indian Head HE
+Indian Head Half Eagle

-Condition: F-12
+Condition: XF-40

 Value Trends

-1950: $75.50
+1950: $75.00

 1980: $275